 Staff writers have undergone a rigorous training and selection process to ensure our coverage of a particular topic is in-depth and complete.
 They will be required to keep regular contact with key sources within their coverage area, attend relevant meetings, and stay on top of the issues within that beat.
 They are expected to pitch and write stories related to their beat weekly, keep their senior staff writer updated on the beat's ongoing storylines.

-The op-ed deputy is in charge of recruiting op-eds in response to both breaking news, and perennial issues of interest to the Columbia community; they are also responsible for curating and editing pieces that are sent in.
-Op-ed deputies also train associates and work with them on pitches and first-round edits.
-They are zone leaders responsible for up to 5 associates and trainees, and are expected to run one night of production a week in the Spectator office.
+Op-ed deputies are in charge of running Spectator’s op-ed section.
+They are expected to consistently recruit op-eds in response to both breaking news, and perennial issues of interest to the Columbia community, as well as propose larger content directions for the op-ed section.
+They are also responsible for managing the Opinion inbox, curating and editing pieces that are sent in.
+Op-ed deputies manage all op-ed associates and work with them on pitches and first-round edits.
+They are zone leaders responsible for mentoring up to 5 associates and trainees.
+Op-ed deputies are expected to run one night of production a week in the Spectator office.

-The columnist deputy is in charge of Spectator’s columnists.
-They are responsible for recruiting columnists, meeting with and training writers, and organizing illustrations (and more generally, logistics) for columnists.
-Column deputies also train associates and work with them on first-round edits.
-They are zone leaders responsible for up to 5 associates and trainees, and are expected to run one night of production a week in the Spectator office.
+The columnist deputy is in charge of Spectator’s columnists and running Spectator’s columns section.
+They are responsible for recruiting columnists, meeting with and training 10-14 writers, and organizing illustrations (and more generally, logistics) for columnists.
+Column deputies also manage columns associates and work with them on first-round edits.
+They are zone leaders responsible for mentoring up to 5 associates and trainees.
+They are expected to run one night of production a week in the Spectator office.

-The projects deputy is in charge of overseeing Discourse & Debate, Scopes, any series’ and innovating further projects for opinion.
-They are in charge of managing and training 2-3 associates and work with them on first-round edits.
-They are also expected to communicated with visuals on organizing the logistics of illustrators.
-They are zone leaders responsible for up to 5 associates and trainees, and are expected to run one night of production a week in the Spectator office.
+The projects deputy is in charge of running Spectator’s Opinion projects section, which includes Discourse & Debate, Scopes, Love, Actualized, podcasts, and innovating further projects for opinion.
+They are in charge of managing and training 3-5 associates and working with them on first-round edits.
+They are also expected to communicate with visuals and Product on the logistics of any proposed project.
+They are zone leaders responsible for mentoring up to 5 associates and trainees.
+They may be required to assist with writing staff editorials, per the discretion of the EPE.
+They are expected to run one night of production a week in the Spectator office.

 Columns associates are responsible for developing, editing, and polishing Spectator’s opinion columns.
 They are particularly involved in the early development of opinion columns, and should expect to provide preliminary edits and revisions for at least 4 pieces a week.
 Columns associates must attend weekly all-columns staff meetings in which columnists pitch and refine their content ideas.
-Additionally, columns associates assist with production for one night a week in the Spectator office.
+Additionally, columns associates will be tangentially responsible for recruiting op-eds, and will assist with production for one night a week in the Spectator office.